GHHCommunity/BigEye6/README.md

 🎯3.
 After executing the tool you have to setup the tool before you use it.

 🎯4.
-To run the setup file choose the option number 23 from the category box.
+To run the setup file choose option number 23 from the category box.
 In order to do so type **23** and hit **Enter**.

-🎭 After the setup completes, use it in your way. 🎭
+🎭 After the set up completes, use it in your way. 🎭

 **==/==/==/==/==/==/==/==/==/==/==/==/==/==/==/==/==/==/==/==**